Beech Leaf Disease Description:

-Beech leaf disease (BLD) is a mysterious disease that is currently contributing to a localized yet significant decline of beech trees.
+Beech leaf disease (BLD) is a disease that is contributing to a localized yet significant decline of beech trees.
 Initially discovered in Lake County, Ohio in 2012, the disease has spread rapidly.
-As of June 2022, it has been detected in counties in Ohio, Pennsylvania, and New York, with some representation in Ontario, Canada.
-A causal agent has not yet been identified, however, studies have found an association with a foliar nematode (Litylenchus crenatae).
+As of June 2022, it has been detected in counties in Ohio, Pennsylvania, New York, New Jersey, Maine, Connecticut, Rhode Island, Massachusetts, and in Ontario, CA. A definitive cause has not been determined but the disease is strongly associated with a foliar nematode (Litylenchus crenatae).

-American beech (Fagus grandifolia), Oriental beech (Fagus orientalis), and European beech (Fagus sylvatica).
+American beech (Fagus grandifolia), Oriental beech (Fagus orientalis), and European beech (Fagus sylvatica) including its ornamental cultivars.

 The first signs of beech leaf disease are striping or banding (darkening) between leaf veins, giving the tree foliage and canopy a distinctive appearance.
 These stripes can also be seen in the spring at early leaf-out.
 As the disease progresses, the foliage becomes thickened in texture and edges will shrivel, pucker and curl.
 Deformed leaves will gather near the tips of branches, and canopy thinning will occur.
-After time, the canopy will thin further and die back due to the lack of bud development and poor production of leaves.
+Over time, the canopy will thin further and die back due to the lack of bud development and poor production of leaves.
 Recent observations suggest that sapling-sized trees can die within five years of being infected.
 Mature trees are killed too, with lower branches declining before the upper canopy.

 Beech Leaf Disease Management: